TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:42:53 EDT 2023

 From their site: "LiveFonts for LiveType and Final Cut Pro - animated fonts for film and video projects".
 The fonts of this team include Sonida, Circus, Poolside, Marquee, Undulator, Chocolate and Warhol.
 [Google] [More] ⦿

 Rochester Institute of Technology's School of Printing graduate who lived in California and in Holland, MI, and now resides in Louisville, Colorado.
+He was a disciple of Chuck Bigelow and Kris Holmes.
 MyFonts page on him.
 In 1990, he started work at Monotype in Palo Alto to create the Windows truetype core fonts Arial, Times New Roman and Courier New.
 He stayed with Monotype and then Agfa/Monotype until 2003 (when he was probably fired, but that is only an unreliable guess), directing type development from the design office in Palo Alto, CA. Bio at Agfa/Monotype.
 He has directed branding projects such as Agilent Technology's corporate sans serif and Microsoft's corporate font family 'Segoe'.
 At the same time, he was involved in producing bitmaps and outline fonts for cell phones and TV set top environments.
 He has worked extensively designing Greek, Cyrllic, Thai, Hebrew and Arabic alphabets to satisfy the requirements of customers such as IBM, Microsoft, Nokia, Sun and Sybase.
-In 2004, he co-founded Ascender Corporation in Northbrook, IL, where he presently is Type Design Director.
+In 2004, he co-founded Ascender Corporation in Northbrook, IL, where he remained Type Design Director until Ascender was bought by Monotype, where he now heads the type design team (12 people in all, as of 2013).

 Storm Type Foundry